Query Internals

 Condition Routing

-AND and OR nodes are handled recursively.
-When one branch of an AND cannot be executed by the database but the other can, only the valid branch is passed to the database stage — the structure of the boolean tree is preserved as much as possible, and only unsupported leaves are dropped.
+AND and OR nodes are handled recursively: when one branch of an AND cannot be routed to the database but the other can, only the valid branch is forwarded.
+The boolean structure is preserved as far as possible; unsupported leaves are dropped from the database-stage condition tree.

 Stage 6: SQL Generation